Tracktor97/Hyperdimensional-Geometric-Firewall/README.md

 ## Call for Peer Review & Contributions

 This architecture represents a fundamental synthesis of geometric alignment, moving target defense protocols, and network rate-limiting postures.
-We are actively seeking independent adversarial critiques, mathematical optimization suggestions, and boundary-fuzzing collaboration from the independent AI safety and cryptography communities.
+We are actively seeking independent adversarial critiques, mathematical optimization suggestions, and boundary-fuzzing collaboration from the independent AI safety and machine learning communities.

 *Concept and architecture designed by its author.
 Python simulation prototyping assisted by generative AI tools.*